Skip to main content

 The Sorby Laboratory Suite (SLS) excels in the quantification of complex geophysical flows using Particle Imaging Velocity (PIV) techniques and the design and measurement of sediment-laden and solute gravity current experiments.

-An outline of the facilities within the SLS are below, including the specifications for each and outputs from the previous projects that have utilised them.
+An outline of the facilities within the SLS is below, including the specifications for each and outputs from the previous projects that have utilised them.

 Volumetric PIV

 Volumetric PIV allows measurements of fluid velocity within a volume (3D), rather than a plane (2D) as measured by standard PIV systems.
-This is a 100 Hz system comprising 4 cameras and can be configured for either laser or LED illumination.
+This is a 100 Hz system comprising 4 cameras and can be configured for MiniShaker and LED illumination.

 • Four highspeed Vision Research cameras that can be flexibly configured according to the experimental geometry.